Marie Colvin was attempting to escape a shelling attack, The Sunday Times reports

 “It’s a complete and utter lie,” she said of the government’s response.
 “The Syrian Army is basically shelling a city of cold, starving civilians.”

 A day later, Colvin and Ochlik were killed.

-Colvin, a Yale graduate renowned for reporting on war’s more human consequences, had for years worked in conflict zones and high risk areas, despite losing an eye in 2001 during a grenade attack in Sri Lanka.
+Colvin, a Yale graduate renown for reporting on war’s more human consequences, had for years worked in conflict zones and high risk areas, despite losing an eye in 2001 during a grenade attack in Sri Lanka.

 Since her death, her family has started a fund in her honor.

 “We felt we had to do something so there was a place that people could donate,” said family member Michael Colvin.